Lilac Wine: Cover versions

-"Lilac Wine" has been recorded by a number of artists including Eartha Kitt on her 1953 album That Bad Eartha, Helen Merrill in her album Helen Merrill with Strings (1955), Judy Henske on her debut self-titled album (1963), Nina Simone on her album Wild Is the Wind (1966), and Jeff Buckley on his album Grace (1994) Elkie Brooks released a cover in 1978, and it eventually featured on her Pearls album, produced by Mike Batt.
+"Lilac Wine" has been recorded by a number of artists including Eartha Kitt on her 1953 album That Bad Eartha, Helen Merrill in her album Helen Merrill with Strings (1955), Judy Henske on her debut self-titled album (1963), Nina Simone on her album Wild Is the Wind (1966), and Jeff Buckley on his album Grace (1994).
+Elkie Brooks released a cover in 1978, and it eventually featured on her Pearls album, produced by Mike Batt.
 The album stayed in the UK albums chart for 79 weeks, and the song featured on several subsequent albums.
 The Jeff Buckley version was used as background music in the 2006 French film Tell No One.
 It also appears on Katie Melua's debut studio album Call Off the Search (2003), the live album Live at the O² Arena (2009) and the video album Katie Melua with the Stuttgart Philharmonic Orchestra (2011).
 Barb Jungr recorded a version for her 2008 tribute album to Nina Simone, Just Like a Woman.
 Jeff Beck played a solo in the version included on Emotion & Commotion (2010) with vocals by Imelda May.
 Miley Cyrus released it as a video in 2012, as part of her YouTube series, Backyard Sessions.
 The song was recorded by Dave Gahan and Soulsavers for their 2021 album Imposter.

 The only artist to have major chart success with the song was Elkie Brooks, and the song remains closely associated with her, especially in the UK and Europe.
 Her rendition peaked at No. 16 in the UK singles chart in 1978.
 It was included on her 1981 album, Pearls.

+In 2026, a version of the song performed by Pakistani singer Arooj Aftab and American singer Beck featured on the War Child album Help(2).